R3nch00/CLaMP-16/README.md

 This repository contains my thesis work on malware classification using the **CLaMP** dataset from Kaggle.
 The project was implemented in **Python**, executed through **Jupyter Notebooks**, and includes two versions of the notebook that document the progression of the thesis project:
          🔹 **CLaMP16_malware_classification_v1.ipynb** — Initial Version
          🔹 **CLaMP16_malware_classification.ipynb** — Updated/Final Version

+## 📥 Direct download link:
+You can download the dataset files directly from the repository.
+Here’s the raw link for the integrated version: https://github.com/urwithajit9/ClaMP/blob/master/ClaMP_Integrated-5184.csv

 ## 📁 Repository Structure
 ```bash